Student Health and Counseling

 W&L students can receive counseling for any problems (social, academic or emotional).
 First-year students are encouraged to seek assistance from the Assistant Dean for First-Year Experience, the staff of the Office of the Dean of Student Affairs, the academic deans, their faculty adviser, the University Registrar, physicians and/or counselors.

-University Counseling Services is located on the first floor of the Early Fielding University Center and is staffed by four full-time, experienced counselors.
-There is no cost for individual or group sessions, and the number of appointments a student may have is not limited.
+University Counseling Services is located on the first floor of the Early Fielding University Center.
+There is no cost for individual or group sessions.
 All meetings with a counselor are confidential.
 Many students who use University Counseling Services are referred by their peers, and there is a high level of trust due to the confidence the student body places in Counseling Services.
-Urgent time is from 3:30-4:30 PM on Monday-Friday.
-There is also a counselor on-call after hours in the event of an emergency, who can be contacted through the staff on duty at the Student Health Center.
+Urgent counseling is available during the academic year every weekday at 1:30 p.m.
+The Student Health Center is available for overnight care.
+Issues may be related to any medical or mental health problem that does not require hospitalization.
+In case of an emergency in which your or another's immediate safety is at risk, please call Public Safety at 540-458-8999.
+If calling off-campus, dial 988 or 911.

 Counseling is useful for a broad range of issues including, but not limited to, relationship difficulties, self-esteem, sexuality, anger management, academic achievement, grief and family.
 Some students may experience more severe problems such as depression, anxiety, substance abuse, eating disorders or sexual assault.
 Students may also have pre-existing problems that require periodic monitoring.
 Counseling Services can provide direct psychotherapy services, assessment of academic problems, psychiatric evaluation and (with student consent) collaboration with faculty, administrative personnel or parents to provide necessary support.
 The physicians in the Student Health Center and the staff psychiatrist in Counseling Services can assist students with appropriate medication management.